savanaben/Draw-Probability-Calculator/README.md

 # Draw Probability Calculator
-A probability calculator customized for card games like Magic the Gathering.
+A draw probability calculator customized for card games like Magic the Gathering.

 This tool applies hypergeometric distribution calculations to determine probabilities.
 For magic, this tool supports london mulligans.
 I have given it my best shot on how this complex math works, and need a mathematician to confirm the logic!
 You can see the bottom of this readme for more details.